1emvr/HacktheBox/Retired/Bankrobber/00 - Bankrobber.md

 ```

 I don't know why this worked and Osanda's did not.
-I will have to continue reading about it.
+Obviously it uses a system command to reach out to a server similar to `net use \\IP\.` I will have to continue reading about it.

 Also, this hash does not seem crackable, taking note that we have another user named `Cortin.`